 I am also interested in developing novel methodologies in or porting existing methodologies from applied mathematics, machine learning, and bayesian statistics for application in decision modeling.
-These topics include computational problems in value of information analyses and the use of stochastic differential equation for decision modeling.
+These topics include the use of stochastic differential equation for decision modeling and the application of approximation theory to computationally expensive simulation models.

 I have extensive modeling experiences in breast cancer.